stirlingstout/HighLevelAssembler_CS_VB_PY/README.md

 Over 100 unit tests.

 ## Python 3
-Third implementaton.
+Third implementation.
 Not started yet.

 ## Summary
 Low-level language programming is hard.
 Assembly language programming is hard.
 High-level languages were developed to make programming easier.
 If students are to learn the concepts of assembly language programming it may help to start by programming in a language that is halfway between the high-level language they are (one hopes) used to and the AQA assembly language instruction set.
 HighLevelAssembler (HLA) is a language that tries to be that 'bridge' language.